 A recently conducted study published in the New England Journal of Medicine concluded that it’s safe to keep taking warfarin before cardiac device surgery.
 Researchers divided 681 at-risk patients into two groups.
 One group continued warfarin uninterrupted before surgery and the other group received bridge therapy (using intravenous heparin or low molecular weight heparin) before surgery.

-Dr. Tarakji, who did not participate in the study but reviewed it, says, “The investigators found that continuation of warfarin without interruption was associated with a significantly lower rate of device-pocket hematoma compared to bridging with heparin (3.5 percent vs. 16.0 percent).”
+Dr. Tarakji did not participate in the study.
+But in reviewing he says, “The investigators found that continuation of warfarin without interruption was associated with a significantly lower rate of device-pocket hematoma compared to bridging with heparin (3.5% vs. 16%).”